 Based in Camden Town, the practical and therapeutic work-based programme uses horticultural training to help participants improve their mental health, wellbeing and learn valuable vocational skills.

 What does Urban Growth do?

-For two days a week, participants attend working-training days on site in Camden Town between 10am and 3pm.
+Participants attend working-training days on site in Camden Town between 10am and 3pm.

 Over the course of the six-month programme, every member of the programme takes an active role in the horticultural management of the organic garden, from deciding what to grow to planting, nurturing and harvesting the crops.